Spittin' Chiclets

 Spittin' Chiclets is an ice hockey podcast airing once a week produced by Barstool Sports.
 It is hosted by former National Hockey League players, Paul "Biz Nasty" Bissonnette, Ryan Whitney and Keith Yandle.
 The podcast debuted on October 14, 2016, and has since become the most popular hockey podcast in the world.
 The success of the podcast has led to Bissonnette becoming a contributor for the NHL on TNT, Whitney becoming a contributor for NHL Network and the creation of Big Deal Brewing by Labatt, and Pink Whitney Vodka by New Amsterdam which has annual sales of over 100 million dollars.

 History

-Spittin' Chiclets was launched by Barstool Sports in October 2016 by former NHL player Ryan Whitney and Barstool Sports hockey blogger Brian "Rear Admiral"or “RA” McGonagle.
+Spittin' Chiclets is a Barstool Sports podcast launched in October 2016 by former NHL player Ryan Whitney and Barstool hockey blogger Brian "Rear Admiral" McGonagle.
 (The name derives from "spitting chiclets", a slang term for spitting broken teeth onto the ice following a hard blow to the mouth.)

 The podcast began as an "Average Joe" interviewing a former NHL player to learn the behind the scenes truth of playing in the NHL.
 In the 13th episode of the series, former NHL 4th liner Paul Bissonnette joined as the shows third host for one episode, and would officially join in April 2018.
 The show quickly gained popularity due to its recurring guests of NHL players, humor and banter between the hosts.
 Spittin' Chiclets is currently among the most popular sports podcasts in the United States and is in the top 5 most popular podcasts in Canada of any genre.